 Mixing the chemicals

-The Tetenal kit includes four packets of powdered chemistry.
+The powder kits include four packets of powdered chemistry.
 Like many black-and-white chemicals, the developer and blix need to be mixed with warm water, with 110°F or 43.5°C recommended.
-Stir the powdered developer into 800ml of warm water until it's dissolved, then add water to bring it up to one liter and stir some more until it's clear (it is colored, but you can see through it).
+Stir the powdered developer into 800ml of warm water until it’s dissolved, then add water to bring it up to one liter and stir some more until it’s clear (it is colored, but you can see through it).

 The two packets “Blix A” and “Blix B” get mixed together to make one liter of blix.
 Starting again with 800ml of warm water, first stir in Blix A until dissolved, then Blix B, then bring it up to a liter (it won’t take much more water, be careful not to add too much).
 This is the nasty stuff.
 It looks like prune juice and smells worse.
 You can’t see through it to tell if it’s fully dissolved, so stir it well to make sure.
 (Don’t close the container and shake it, though).

-Commercial labs always use separate bleach and fix steps in C-41 processing, but this kit combines the two into one step.
+Commercial labs always use separate bleach and fix steps in C-41 processing, but the powder kit combines the two into one step.
 (You cannot mix the two blix packets separately to make two steps.)

-Wash your mixing container after the blix (you won't be tempted not to), then mix the relatively innocent-looking stabilizer powder into a liter of water.
+Wash your mixing container after the blix (you won’t be tempted not to; it is quite ugly), then mix the relatively innocent-looking stabilizer powder into a liter of water.
 The result will be as clear as water.
 You can do this at room temperature.

-The Digibase bleach, fixer, and stabilizer are straightforwardly mixed with water, either all at once or in small amounts.
+The liquid bleach, fixer, and stabilizer are straightforwardly mixed with water, either all at once or in small amounts.

 The C-41 process was designed to be easily and consistently done by operators with minimal training.
 It has two defining characteristics you should know: